Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Numerical examples

 \Cref{fig:finance-risk_measures} presents the results of our numerical experiments.
-When the risk averseness parameter $\beta$ is increased, we expect that the achieved objective value increases too.
+When the risk averseness parameter $\beta$ is increased, we expect that the achieved objective value increases, too.
 This feature is clearly observed in~\Cref{fig:finance-risk_measures}.
-It is also evident from \Cref{fig:finance-risk_measures} that the initial value of the objective function, $F_\beta(x_0,t_0)$, gets progressively farther from its optimal value as $\beta$ grows.
-This is largely due to the fact that the same initial value of the auxiliary variable, $t=t_0$, has been used in each experiment.
-In light of \Cref{sub:alternative_algorithm}, one could instead just setting $t_0$ to be the solution of~\cref{eq:optimal_t}.
-This is essentially what is done in \Cref{alg:alternative_cvar}, except it goes further by reseting the value of $t$ as the solution of~\cref{eq:optimal_t} at each iteration.
+It is also evident from \Cref{fig:finance-risk_measures} that the initial value of the objective function, $F_\beta(x_0,t_0)$, moves progressively further from its optimal value as $\beta$ grows.
+Additionally, for $\beta=0.9$ and $\beta=0.95$, the algorithm fails to improve the objective during the first few iterations.
+Both effects are largely due to the fact that the same initial value of the auxiliary variable, $t=t_0$, has been used in each experiment.
+In turn, the algorithm takes longer to converge as $\beta$ increases.
+It should be noted that the auxiliary variable is optimized using the same step size as used with the spatial variable $x$ without accounting for possibly different scales.

+This experiment shows that the performance of \Cref{alg:practical} is very sensitive to the choice of the initial value $t_0$.
+In light of \Cref{sub:alternative_algorithm}, one could set $t_0$ to be the solution of~\cref{eq:optimal_t} to obtain a first estimate of the optimal value of $t$ and thus circumvent this issue.
+Of course, however, optimizing for $t$ independently of $x$ is essentially what is done at each iteration of \Cref{alg:alternative_cvar}.